 - stopped or arrested the defendant without probable cause.

-Under any of these scenarios, an accused can try to use the violation to exclude certain evidence or get the case dropped in its entirety.
+Under any of these scenarios, an accused can use the violation to exclude certain evidence or get the case entirely dropped.

 3. What are the penalties?